 Student Government elections occur in the Fall and Spring of each academic year according to a schedule proposed by the Elections Board Chair and approved by the SG leadership team.

-Durham: In the Fall, six members of the Junior class are elected Junior Senators.
+In the Fall, six members of the Junior class are elected Junior Senators.
 Dorm Senators are then elected to represent Beall, Bryan, Hill, Hunt East, Hunt West, Reynolds, and Royall residence halls.

 During the Spring election cycle, the junior class (on each respective campus) elects executive officers which include Student Body President and Student Body Treasurer, followed by seven Senior Senators.
 Once elected, Senior Senators nominate and elect a Senate President from within the Senate.

-Submit a petition with signatures from members of the junior class (Durham - 40 signatures) to the marked envelope at Bryan desk (Durham); signed petitions are due Saturday, September 14 at 10:00 PM.
+Submit a petition with signatures from members of the junior class (Durham - 40 signatures) to the marked envelope at Bryan desk (Durham); signed petitions are due Friday, September 13, at 10:00 PM.

-Attend the SG Junior Senator Information Session on Tuesday, September 10
+Attend the SG Junior Senator Information Session

-Durham: 5:00 PM in the Woolworth Room
+Tuesday, September 9 - 8:00 PM in the Woolworth Room

 Comply with all SG campaign regulations--please refer to the SG By-laws for specific requirements.